shmugoh/sv-dlp/README.md

 This project has been made for educational purposes and all content scraped from is owned by their respective authors.

+For detailed documentation and usage examples, please refer to the [official documentation](https://juanpisss.github.io/sv-dlp/).

 ## **Features**
 - Download Panoramas
     - A panorama ID, a coordinate or a short URL can be parsed